 Successful completion of the OAE School Counselor examination is required for School Counselor licensure.
-Contact the Education Students Service Center (Julka Hall 170) for information about when and where the OAE is offered.
-It is the student's responsibility to save records of their completion/passage of the license exam.
+Contact the College of Education/Education Students Service Center (Julka Hall 170) or the university testing services (UC 253B, (216) 687-2272) for information about when and where the OAE is offered.